atakansn/simple-migration/README.md

 # Simple Migration Example

-### In simple applications for mysql, database tables can be created with the help of console.
+### An application for MySQL that can create database tables with the help of console in simple applications.

 ### Installation
 #### `composer require migration/app`